HOW TO CUT A CIGAR

 HOW TO LIGHT A CIGAR

-- Light the Filler: Put the cigar between your lips, holding the flame about a half inch from the cigar.
-Rotate the cigar in your mouth as you draw in air.
+- Light the Filler: Put the cigar between your lips, holding the flame about a half-inch from the cigar.
+Rotate the cigar in your mouth as you draw in the air.
 Do not inhale as you may turn green in the process!

-- Release the Draw: Stop drawing on the cigar and watch as a surge of flame shoots up from the foot.
+- Release the Draw: Stop drawing on the cigar and watch as a surge of flame shooting up from the foot.